 Darta is particularly interested in understanding global flows within higher education as well as addressing the gap in literature on what constitutes a global higher education institution.
 Darta’s research explores global universities as through the lenses of social space and social networks.
 Her approach will employ creative, grounded methods to understand the global imaginary.

-Lisa Cherry is a First Year Full Time DPhil Student based in The Rees Centre.
+Lisa Cherry is a Third Year Full Time DPhil Student based in The Rees Centre.

-An Author, Trainer and speaker on Trauma, Recovery and Resilience, Lisa brings 30 years of experience working in education and social care settings.
-In the last ten years, Lisa’s work has been focused on creating and delivering training across all sectors, Education, Social Care, criminal justice and health, with the sole aim of contributing to the facilitation of developing services that can create better life chances for children who are considered to be vulnerable.
+Director of Trauma Informed Consultancy Services, author, trainer and speaker, Lisa brings 30 years of experience working in education and social care settings.
+In the last thirteen years, Lisa’s work has been focused on creating and delivering training across all sectors – Education, Children’s Services, criminal justice and health – with the sole aim of contributing to the facilitation of developing settings, services and systems that prevent trauma, mitigate the effects of trauma and do not add to trauma.

 Lisa’s research in her MEd looked at the intersection of school exclusion and being in care and the impact upon education and employment across the life course.